21 Best RV Campgrounds on the Beach | East Coast Guide

 1. Libby’s Oceanside Camp

-If the sound of ocean waves lulling you to sleep, the smell of the invigorating salt air, amazing views and natural beaches are your thing, then you will also fall in love with this gem of a campground.
-Libby’s Oceanside Camp has oceanfront RV sites with wide open views.
+If the sound of ocean waves lulling you to sleep, the smell of the invigorating salt air, amazing views, and natural beaches are your thing, then you will also fall in love with this gem of a campground.
+Libby’s Oceanside Camp has oceanfront RV sites with wide-open views.
 On any clear day, you can even see Nubble Light, one of Maine’s most photographed lighthouses.

 There is a lot to do in the area, such as hiking, shopping, and sightseeing.
 Portsmouth, a delightful historic town in New Hampshire, is an easy 20-minute drive away.

 The campground is well maintained with full-service grassy sites, clean restrooms, nice owners, and considerate campers.
 Every campsite has full hookups too!
 The super convenient local trolley stops at the entrance regularly.
 The Lobster Cove Restaurant, which is terrific by the way, is just a short walk.
-The restaurant has spectacular seaside views, lighthouse and all!
+The restaurant has spectacular seaside views, a lighthouse and all!

 New Hampshire